JuliaEcosystem/PackageAnalyzer.jl/docs/src/serialization.md

 rm("packages.arrow") # hide
 ```

-Note that even if future versions of PackageAnalyzer change the layout of `Package`'s and you forget the version used to serialize the results, you can use the same `load` function *without* calling `registertype!` in the Julia session in order to deserialize the results back as `NamedTuple`'s (instead of as `Package`s), providing some amount of robustness.
+Note that even if future versions of PackageAnalyzer change the layout of `Package`'s and you forget the version used to serialize the results, you can use the same `load` function *without* defining the `ArrowTypes.JuliaType` method in the Julia session in order to deserialize the results back as `NamedTuple`'s (instead of as `Package`s), providing some amount of robustness.